FaithTech-Initiative/kyros/blueprint.md

 ### 2. Screens

 *   **Get Started Screen:** A beautiful landing screen with a background image and a prominent "Get Started" button that navigates the user to the authentication flow.
+*   **Authentication Screen:** A screen that allows users to sign in or sign up using email/password, Google, or Apple.
+It also includes a "Continue as Guest" option.
+It features robust error handling, provides loading indicators during asynchronous operations, and gives clear user feedback via SnackBars.
 *   **Home Screen:** A dashboard displaying a list of recent notes and a `FloatingActionButton` to create new ones.
 *   **Note-Taking Screen:** A dedicated page for creating and editing notes.
 *   **Bible Lookup Screen:** A placeholder for a future Bible reading and searching interface.